nitrogen-lang/nitrogen/docs/std/imported/runtime.ni.md

 ## dis(func: function): null

 `dis` will print the bytecode and other compilation data for a function. `fn` must be a function.

+## dis_member(cl: class, method: string): null

+`dis_member` will print the bytecode and other compilation data for the named method of the given class.